 Author Bio: Joseph LeDoux is the Henry and Lucy Moses Professor of Science at NYU in the Center for Neural Science, and he directs the Emotional Brain Institute of NYU and the Nathan Kline Institute.
 He is also a Professor of Psychiatry and Child and Adolescent Psychiatry at NYU Langone Medical School.
 His work is focused on the brain mechanisms of memory and emotion, and he is the author of The Emotional Brain, Synaptic Self, and Anxious.

 Guest Editors: Songyao Ren (Duke University) and Bobby Bingle (Duke University)

 An example of a similar kind of published book symposium can be found in the JPE’s issue on Stephen Asma and Rami Gabriel’s book, The Emotional Mind: https://www.jpeonline.org/current-issue/2020-volume-2-no-2-winter.
 You can also find the JPE’s style guideline here: https://www.jpeonline.org/submissions/jpe-style-guideline.
-The following three factors will be considered in the peer review process: 1) accuracy and charitable interpretation, 2) relevance to the concerns within the philosophy of emotion, and 3) scholarship.

 We encourage a diversity of scholars of all ranks who are interested in participating as commentators to respond to this CFP, provided that they are willing and able to commit to fulfilling the expectations of our double-anonymous peer review process.
 Commentators will be selected not only based on their qualifications, but also based on considerations for the value of diversity and inclusiveness.